McOgola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switches current user to user betty
+Prints username of the user